Best Cheap iPad iMore 2022

-- Pricey compared to iPad (2018)
+- Pricey compared to the iPad (2020)

 Best for Portability: iPad mini (2019)

 On the day Apple revealed the third-generation iPad Air, it also introduced the first new iPad mini since 2015.
-Weighing just 0.68 pounds, the iPad mini (2019), includes nearly everything you can find on the latest iPad Air, but in a smaller body.
-The 7.9-inch tablet has the same A12 chip for better performance, a True Tone display, first-generation Apple Pencil support, and also comes in 64GB and 256GB storage capacities.
+Weighing just 0.68 pounds, the iPad mini (2019) includes nearly everything you can find on the latest iPad Air, but in a smaller body.
+The 7.9-inch tablet has the same A12 chip for better performance, a True Tone display, first-generation Apple Pencil support, and it also comes in 64GB and 256GB storage capacities.
 The only thing it's missing is a Smart Connector.

 Don't confuse a smaller screen size with spending less, however.
 We've included the iPad mini on this list for one simple reason; if you're looking for a 7.9-inch iPad, it's the only game in town.
 Expect to pay around $100 less than the equivalent iPad Air (2019) and $70 more than the iPad (2018).